Bose SoundLink Color II Review

 The SoundLink Color II does a good job of balancing top notch sound with good portability.
 It earned a respectable score of 7 out of 10 in this metric, which had scores ranging from 2 to 10.

-The Color II earned an 8 out of 10 in our volume testing, putting towarsd the top of a metric where scores ranged from 4 to 9.
+The Color II earned an 8 out of 10 in our volume testing, putting it towards the top of a metric where scores ranged from 4 to 9.

 In our testing the Color II retained its sound quality at higher volumes, only starting to sound a teensy bit shrill when we reached the absolute highest volume setting (so just be sure not to turn it up to 11).
 It was able to easily fill a small apartment with sound when set at a volume that didn't deteriorate sound quality.
 It most likely wouldn't be able to power a crowded dance party in that apartment, but it's plenty loud enough for large groups of people hanging out, or a board game night (even if your friends get loud and angry when you steal the longest road card from them).

-When you consider the full range of portable Bluetooth speakers available, the Bose SoundLink Color II's list price of $130 is about average.
+When you consider the full range of portable Bluetooth speakers available, the Bose SoundLink Color II's price is about average.
 However, its sound quality is decidedly above average, and all of its other performance attributes are at or above average.
-This makes the Color II a phenomenal value.
-If your Bluetooth speaker budget is small check out the Anker SoundCore.
-It won our Best Buy on a Tight Budget Award.
+This makes the Color II a strong value.

 — Max Mutter